-- Bake for 15 minutes at 425°, then reduce heat to 350° F. and cook for about another 10 minutes, or until golden and hollow-sounding when tapped. (*Do not open oven while they're cooking.).
+- Bake for 15 minutes at 425°F, then reduce heat to 350°F and cook for about another 10 minutes, or until golden and hollow-sounding when tapped. (*Do not open oven while they're cooking.).
 Mine were about the size of my palm.
 If yours are bigger or smaller, allow a bit more or less cooking time.
 Remove to a cooling rack to cool completely.

-- In a large bowl or the bowl of a stand mixer, combine filling ingredients (except chocolate chips, if using) and beat well until light and fluffy.
+- For the filling: In a large bowl or the bowl of a stand mixer, combine filling ingredients (except chocolate chips, if using) and beat well until light and fluffy.
 Add filling to piping bag fitted with a large star tip.
 Cut pastries in half (or use a sharp knife to cut a small hole in the side) and pipe either a ring of filling around the outside of the bottom half or fill the cavity with filling.
-If using chocolate chips, you'll need to go the cut in half route.
+(Alternately, simply spoon the filling into the puffs).
+If using chocolate chips, you'll need to go the cut in half route, as the chips will clog the piping bag.
 Simply sprinkle chips on top of filling before putting the top on.

 - Sprinkle generously with icing sugar.
 Serve immediately or refrigerate uncovered for up to 6 hours.